Docking Your Boat 101

 Docking your boat can be simple and look pretty cool if you follow a few steps.
 First, visualize your approach and have a plan.
 Decide whether you want to use a parallel or swinging approach to bring your boat alongside the dock.
 Perhaps it’s best to back your boat in.
 Allow for wind, current, and other boats.
 Luckily, if you go in with a plan and consider the right variables, you’ll be docking like a boss in no time.

 Properly docking a boat is a skill that every captain must eventually master.
 We break down the entire process and present it in a logical and easy to learn approach.
-After you’ve learned how to dock your boat, check out my articles on anchoring.
+After you’ve learned how to dock your boat, check out my articles on anchoring and retrieving your boat.

 All About the Plan